Sideswipe Accident Attorneys in DFW, Abilene, and Amarillo

 - Contact a car accident attorney: Insurance companies may try to dispute your compensation claim or deny giving you full coverage because the accident was seen as minor.
 A personal injury attorney can help prevent this from happening.
 Never speak to an insurance company until you have spoken to a trusted attorney.

 How Is Fault Determined in a Sideswipe Accident?

 Determining fault is vital to any personal injury lawsuit.
-When it comes to sideswipe accidents, it has to be proven that the at-fault driver was negligent in their attempt to either change lanes or failed to properly stay in their lane, resulting in the accident and your injuries.
+Regarding sideswipe accidents, it has to be proven that the at-fault driver was negligent in their attempt to either change lanes or properly stay in their lane, resulting in the accident and your injuries.

 This negligence can be shown through the inattention of the other driver, their failure to use a proper turn signal, or the fact that they didn’t look to see if it was safe to change lanes.